Best Guide to Online Passport Renewal: Fee, Requirements, And DFA Appointment Tips

 - Spouse Death Certificate

-If you got married and chose to keep your maiden name, a marriage contract is not necessary.
+A marriage contract is unnecessary if you got married and chose to keep your maiden name.

 How to Renew Passport Online (3 Easy Steps)

 Today, you have many options on where you plan to renew your passport.
 You don’t need to go to the main DFA office just to complete the renewal.
 There are many satellite branches, and for sure, there’s one out there in your area.

 Finish your renewal process with these three easy steps.

 Step 1: Schedule your DFA Online Passport Appointment

 Set an appointment online.
 Using your laptop or desktop and a strong internet connection is best.

 Secure a slot with your chosen date and time at least 2 to 3 months ahead.
 Remember, there are thousands of Filipinos vying to renew their passport.
 It’s better to be early than lose that spot.